mostafa-absi/Onlineshop/README.md

 ##  Description

-Online Shop is a sample Android e-commerce application built to practice and created for learning purposes.
+Online Shop is a sample Android e-commerce application created to practice modern Android development concepts.
 The project follows the MVVM architecture pattern and is developed using Jetpack Compose, Hilt, Room, Retrofit, and Kotlin Coroutines.

 ---

-## 📚 Basic Information:

-username: donero
-password: ewedon

-also you can find more in:
-https://fakestoreapi.com/users
+## 🔑 Demo Account

+Username: `donero`
+Password: `ewedon`

+Additional test users are available at: https://fakestoreapi.com/users

 ## ✨ Features